 It is the responsibility of the Assessor to determine whether a candidate is competent or not yet competent.
 An Assessor makes use of different tools and systems to determine if a candidate is capable of doing the job at hand.
 The responsibility of the Assessor is great and thus they need to meet a high standard of criteria and have to be registered before they are allowed to assess.

 Leaner should have a good comprehension of English.

 Includes theory and practical work as well as formative and summative assessments.
-Portfolio building is done within the 5 days training period and handed in at the end of the course.
+All of your portfolio building is done within the 5 days training period.

 Courses can be scheduled in other parts of the country depending on the demand.